IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/hybridSystems/EDI-ONERecord.md

 ## Sequence Diagram

-The following sequence diagram represent the communication in case of scenario 3 of the previous table.
+The following sequence diagram represent an example of communication in case of scenario 3 of the previous table.

 ```mermaid
 sequenceDiagram